dat3Cph/errorhandling-in-react/README.md

 In this example the `ErrorProvoker` component shows 4 buttons.

-- 1. button throws a JS runtime error
+1. button throws a JS runtime error (handled by a `try...catch` statement)
-- 2. button throws a network error
+2. button throws a network error (handled by a `try...catch` statement)
-- 3. button throws a React render error
+3. button throws a React render error (handled by the react router `errorElement`)
-- 4. button shows a child component that has a render error
+4. button shows a child component that has a render error (handled by the `ErrorBoundary` component)

 The 2 first errors are shown in an error banner at the top of the App component.
 The 3rd error is shown in the error page provided with the react router routes `errorElement`.
 The 4th error is shown in the child component itself using the `ErrorBoundary` component.